mysociety/alaveteli/doc/INSTALL.md

 # Dev environment quickstart

-To get a dev environment running quickly on Debian or Ubuntu, you can use Chef.

-Alternatively, you can use Vagrant (which provisions a virtual machine and installs Alaveteli there) on any platform supported by Vagrant.
+To get a dev environment running quickly you can use Vagrant (which provisions a virtual machine and installs Alaveteli there) on any platform supported by Vagrant.

-These quickstart methods are not currently recommended for production, because they are still under development (and don't include memcached, varnish, exim fonfiguration, etc).
-For production, you should follow the steps below manually.

 To install using Vagrant, see `INSTALL-vagrant.md`.

-To install using chef, install chef (e.g. `apt-get install chef`) and
-run:
+You can also use chef to install directly into Debian (Ubuntu may work but is not currently tested).
+To do so, first install chef (e.g. `apt-get install chef`), then run:

     sudo chef-solo -c chef/solo.rb -j chef/solo.json